 Jambalaya is a wonderful Louisiana rice dish - a sort of Creole paella.
-Our version cuts down on the fat, keeping all the spicy flavour.
+The Hairy Bikers' version cuts down on the fat, but maintains all the spicy flavour

 - 6 boneless, skinless chicken thighs